 Overall, the threat of Somalia-based piracy has substantially increased in the region.
-There have been 12 Somali piracy incidents reported since 22 November 2023, including the hijacking of a bulk carrier in the Arabian Sea.
+There have been 15 Somali piracy incidents reported since 22 November 2023, including the hijacking of a bulk carrier in the Arabian Sea and several attacks deep offshore.
 The incidents have followed a long pause in piracy activity in the region, demonstrating that armed groups in Somalia are still willing and capable of pirate attacks.
 There is a high risk of robbery and theft at ports and anchorages in India and in ports on the East African coast.
 In ports in Africa, there is also a high risk of stowaways.